Negrea-Andrei/video_app/README.md

 ### Planning Meetings for Later Time
 - Schedule meetings for future dates and times.
-- Set reminders or notifications for participants about upcoming meetings.

 ### Sending Emails about the Meeting
-- Automatically send email invitations to participants with meeting details and instructions.
+- Send email invitations to participants with meeting details and instructions.
-- Send reminders or updates via email before the meeting starts.

 ### Allowing to Join as Guest
 - Enable guests to join meetings without requiring them to create an account.